 Federal Direct Stafford (Subsidized and Unsubsidized)

-Direct Subsidized Loans are for students with financial need.
+Direct Subsidized Loans are for Undergraduate students with financial need.
 The Financial Aid Office will review the results of your FAFSA and determine the amount you can borrow.
-If the first disbursement is between July 1, 2012, and June 30, 2013, the interest rate is fixed at 3.4%.
-You are not charged interest while you’re in school at least half time and during grace periods and deferment periods.
+If the first disbursement is between July 1, 2015, and June 30, 2016, the interest rate is fixed at 4.29%.
+You are not charged interest while you’re in school at least half time and during deferment periods.
 As of July 1, 2012, subsidized loans are no longer available to graduate and professional degree students.

 Parents of dependent students may apply for a Federal Direct PLUS Loan to help pay their child’s education expenses as long as certain eligibility requirements are met.
-The interest rate is fixed at 7.9% and eligibility will be determined by a credit check.
+The interest rate for 2015-16 is fixed at 6.84% and eligibility will be determined by a credit check.

 Federal Direct PLUS (For Graduate Students)

 Graduate and professional degree students can borrow a Federal Direct PLUS Loan to help cover education expenses.
-The interest rate is fixed at 7.9% and eligibility will be determined by a credit check.
+The interest rate for 2015-16 is fixed at 6.84% and eligibility will be determined by a credit check.

 Federal Perkins Loan

 International students: generally, you are not eligible for federal student aid.
 Your primary resource would be in the form of an education loan, but they will mostly require that you have a co-signer that is a US citizen.
-Here is a link to a website that can assist you in your search.
+Here are links to websites that can assist you in your search: